 10) Borrowing costs will go back down.

-During times of economic calamity, there will be a flight to Treasury bonds, the safest asset class.
+If the debt ceiling does get increased, then during times of economic calamity, there will be a flight to Treasury bonds, the safest asset class.
 As a result, Treasury bond yields, mortgage rates and student loan rates will come down the most.
-If the Fed starts cutting the Fed Funds rate, then credit card rates will also decline.

 Given the middle-class takes on so much debt, a decline in borrowing costs is helpful.
 Housing is the most important asset for the middle class.
 As mortgage rates decline, housing prices get supported.